legalbox/lb_js_scalableApp/README.txt

-  2011-01-24, v1.5.5, Enhancement: log errors from filters in topDownParsing() 2011-01-24, v1.5.6, Bug fix: replaceParams only sets nodeValue if different 2011-XX-XX, v1.5.7, ROADMAP: Enhancement: call functions found in getString() 2011-XX-XX, v1.6.0, ROADMAP: add support for plugins to extend Sandbox API
+  2011-01-24, v1.5.5, Enhancement: log errors from filters in topDownParsing() 2011-01-24, v1.5.6, Bug fix: replaceParams only sets nodeValue if different 2011-XX-XX, v1.5.7, ROADMAP: Enhancement: call functions found in getString() 2011-XX-XX, v1.6.0, ROADMAP: add is() method to utils API of Sandbox 2011-XX-XX, v1.7.0, ROADMAP: add support for plugins to extend Sandbox API 2011-XX-XX, v1.8.0, ROADMAP: add animate() method to CSS API of Sandbox